robjg/dido/docs/reference/dido/json/FromJsonStringType.md

 #### Example 1 <a name="example1"></a>

 From JSON Strings using a Mapping function and back again.
+The `objectToNumberPolicy` is set so that the Qty is a long otherwise with no schema it would be a double.
 ```xml
 <?xml version="1.0" encoding="UTF-8" standalone="no"?>
 <oddjob>